uc-cdis/cloud-automation/tf_files/aws/modules/elasticsearch-alarms/README.md

 # TL;DR

-This module will create an sns topic and lambda for commons alarms.
-Currently there are only postgres rds alarms created but you can add a new .tf file to create alarms for other services.
+This module will create an sns topic and lambda for elasticsearch alarms.

 ## 1. QuickStart

 ```
-gen3 workon <profile> <commons_name>
+gen3 workon <profile> <commons_name>_es
 ```

 Ex.
 ```
-$ gen3 workon cdistest emalinowskiv1
+$ gen3 workon cdistest emalinowskiv1_es
 ```

 ## 2. Table of content